c-j636/AI-News-Summarizer/README.md

 1. Overview

-AINEWSAgentic automatically fetches the latest Artificial Intelligence news from global sources.
+AINEWSAgentic automatically fetches the latest news from global sources.

 Summarizes articles using a language model (LLM) into a structured markdown format.